imonursahin/flutter-firebase/readme.md

-Adding firebase to the flutter app
+Adding firebase to the flutter app for android

 https://onursahin.net/flutter-firebase-kurulumu/